 Revenue is recognised when control over service is transferred to the customer, or the lessee has the right to use the assets, excluding those amounts collected on behalf of third parties.
 Revenue excludes value added tax or other sales taxes and is after deduction of any trade discounts.

 Further details of the Group's revenue and other income recognition policies are as follows:

-Income from source other than contracts with customers within the scope of HKFRS 15
+Income from contracts with customers within the scope of IFRS/HKFRS 15

-(i) Income from provision of satellite transponder capacity and related services
+(i) Income from provision of satellite transponder capacity